seattlemuses/seattlemuses.github.io/_posts/2014-12-29-muses-fashion-resolutions-and-inspirations-for-2015.md

 ---
+published: true
 title: Muses fashion resolutions and inspirations for 2015!
+author: Sandrine
 date: 2014 December 29
-categories: [ethical fashion, muses updates]
+categories:
-tags: [ethical fashion, Fashion training, refugees, responsible manufacturing, Seattle, Washington state]
-author: Sandrine
+  - Ethical Fashion
+  - muses updates
+tags:
+  - Fashion training
+  - Refugees
+  - responsible manufacturing
+  - Seattle
+  - Washington
 hero: /assets/un-the-initiative-4.jpg
 ---
 A new year is starting soon!
 2014 was filled with beautiful new connections and great moments.
 As we head into the New Year, Muses would like to share some of its **fashion resolutions for 2015:**